 Several individuals directly or indirectly aided in carrying out this project.
 First, thanks are due to the managers and staff of the Shiawassee NWR, particularly Steve Kahl, and Edward DeVries.
 Their continuing concern for the archaeological resources of the refuge is appreciated.
 This project could not have been conducted without the dedication and hard work of numerous volunteers.
-The 2009 field crew included Shaun Aldrich, Dave Hamilton, Ken Kosidlo, Mike Mauer, and Adam Parker.
+The 2011 field crew included, Justin Burnham, Dave Hamilton, John Klumpp, Mike Mauer, Don Poppe, and Caity Sweet.
+Most of the field crew also assisted in the lab, as did Abbie Diaz, John Heintz, Bernie Spencer, and Jenn Wilson.
+Finally, Janet Hinshaw, Collection Manager for the University of Michigan Museum of Zoology Bird Division, kindly provided access to the UMMZ avian skeletal collection, enabling the identification of a modified ulna from the Clunie site as Cygnus buccinator.